Tommy Nilsson: Music career

-In 1997, Nilsson co-starred with Mary Wilson of the Supremes in "Supreme Soul", the story of a black singer who arrives in Sweden to do a show with a white singer.
-The show consisted of music, as well as humorous moments that highlighted culture differences between Sweden and the United States of America.
-In 2001, a compilation of his songs En samling 1981-2001, went platinum in Sweden.
-Nilsson has also collaborated with Swedish television, dubbed cartoons, and acted in several plays.
+In 2001, a compilation of his songs, En samling 1981–2001, went platinum in Sweden.
 In 2005, his album Tiden före nu reached # 2 on the Swedish sales chart just after its release.

 Nilsson took part in the Swedish national Eurovision Song Contest selection again in 2007.
-He performed the power ballad Jag tror på människan (I believe in man) in Melodifestivalen 2007's first semi final in Jönköping on 3 February 2007, and qualified for the final round, along with Anna Book.
+He performed the power ballad Jag tror på människan (I believe in man) in Melodifestivalen 2007's first semi-final in Jönköping on 3 February 2007, and qualified for the final round, along with Anna Book.
 The song placed tenth and last in the final after failing to receive any points from the judges or the televoting audience.
-Nevertheless, Jag tror på människan reached #9 on the Svensktoppen.
+Nevertheless, Jag tror på människan reached number 9 on the Svensktoppen.